“Honour the space between no longer and not yet.”

 Expectation: Shopping in Gucci, Fendi, Prada, Versace

 Reality: More like Primark, H&M, New Look and website that sells clothes from China.
 The designer wardrobe you thought you’d have in your twenties is nothing close to what you actually have.
 With plans for a house, a fancy car and saving for the future, designer bags are no longer a priority.
 Plus your still waiting for your fashion sense to catch-up to your age and decide what it wants to be.

 Expectation: Keys to your first home

 Reality: You’ll probably still be living at home with your parents and you know what, there’s no shame in that.
 The price to buy a home in London now is ridiculous and renting isn’t any better.
 So instead you’ll feng shui the bedroom you’ve spent most of your 25 years in to try and make it look a little more “grown up”.
-It’s the punishment you get for spending your student loan instead of spending it.
+It’s the punishment you get for spending your student loan instead of saving it.

 Expectation: Driving a fancy car